makersacademy/bowling-challenge/README.md

 * The code is elegant: every class has a clear responsibility, methods are short etc.

 Reviewers will potentially be using this [code review rubric](docs/review.md).
 Note that referring to this rubric in advance may make the challenge somewhat easier.
 You should be the judge of how much challenge you want.

+## Notes:

+* Have three elements in the score array, the third being the score.

+* At each go, there should be an adjustment to a previous score, based on whether there was a strike or a spare.

+* go() method should check for whether it was a strike or a spare in a previous go, returning the amount and the distance between the current length of the array and the go whose score needs adjusting

+#EXPLAIN: when working on how to adjust the previous scores, you need to find out which element's score must be adjusted

+  * it should also call a method which does the admin, adding scores and new totals to the scores array

+* Score showing on the screen should be calculated by always summing the third elements of the scores array, not simply added to